elastic/terraform-provider-elasticstack/generated/slo/docs/IndicatorPropertiesCustomMetricParams.md

 ### NewIndicatorPropertiesCustomMetricParams

-`func NewIndicatorPropertiesCustomMetricParams(index string, filter string, timestampField string, good IndicatorPropertiesCustomMetricParamsGood, total IndicatorPropertiesCustomMetricParamsTotal, ) *IndicatorPropertiesCustomMetricParams`
+`func NewIndicatorPropertiesCustomMetricParams(index string, timestampField string, good IndicatorPropertiesCustomMetricParamsGood, total IndicatorPropertiesCustomMetricParamsTotal, ) *IndicatorPropertiesCustomMetricParams`

 NewIndicatorPropertiesCustomMetricParams instantiates a new IndicatorPropertiesCustomMetricParams object This constructor will assign default values to properties that have it defined,